-Two methods are used to estimate the unpaid claims.
-The chain ladder method assumes that the development pattern of the current claims will be consistent with historical experience.
-The Bornhuetter-Ferguson method progressively blends payment experience and prior forecasts of incurred costs.
-The Bornhuetter-Ferguson method is used for May and June 2022 service month for both surgical and medical claims.
-The Chain ladder method is used for all other months.
-(30 June 2021: Bornhuetter-Ferguson method used for April 2021 and post months for surgical claims, and June 2021 service month for Medical claims, chain ladder method used for all other months).
+In calculating the estimated cost of unpaid claims for the Company, two methods are used.
+For service months March 2023 and earlier, a chain ladder method is used; this assumes that the development pattern of the current claims will be consistent with historical experience.
+For the service months of April, May and June 2023, the Bornhuetter-Ferguson method is used, which progressively blends payment experience and prior forecasts of incurred costs.
+(30 June 2022: Bornhuetter-Ferguson method used for April 2022 and post months, chain ladder method used for all other months).